jjwheatley/mini-rag/README.md

 - Ollama URL: If left unset, Ollama's default URL is used
 - Model: From a dropdown list of AI Models installed on your local Ollama setup
 - Temperature: Higher temperatures give more creative response, but also lead to more hallucinations
+- Enable context-free chats: Provides the option to chat with an LLM without the context of a note or folder

 ## Using Mini-RAG